MultiPaper/MultiPaper/DEVELOPING_A_MULTISERVER_PLUGIN.md

 ## Option 1: Have only 1 source of truth

-Do not keep any copies of the data within your application, whenever you need to access the data, query it from the database.
+Do not keep any copies of the data within your application.
+Whenever you need to access the data, query it from the database.
 For example, if Steve wants to check his balance, the plugin would get his balance directly from the database.